-- 2.1.1 In accordance with Standing Orders, the Trust Board shall formally establish an Audit and Risk Assurance Committee, with clearly defined terms of reference.
-The Committee will seek assurance for the Trust Board on the range of issues in accordance with guidance from the HFMA NHS Audit Committee Handbook, which will provide an independent and objective view of internal control by: - (a) overseeing internal and external audit services; - (b) reviewing financial and information systems and monitoring the integrity of the financial statements and reviewing significant financial reporting judgements; - (c) reviewing the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the organisation's activities (both clinical and non-clinical), that supports the achievement of the organisation's objectives; - (d) monitoring compliance with Standing Orders and Standing Financial Instructions; - (e) reviewing the arrangements in place to support the Assurance Framework on behalf of the Trust Board and advising the Trust Board accordingly; - (f) satisfying itself that the organisation has adequate arrangements in place for counter fraud and security that meet NHS Counter Fraud Authority standards and shall review the outcomes of work in these areas; - ensuring that the systems for financial reporting to the Trust Board including those of budgetary control are subject to review as to the completeness and accuracy of the information provided; - (h) reviewing the annual report and financial statements before submission to the Trust Board: - (i) reviewing the effectiveness of the arrangements in place for allowing staff to raise (in confidence) concerns about possible improprieties in financial, clinical or safety matters and ensure that any such concerns are investigated proportionately and independently; and - (j) reviewing how cyber security arrangements are being managed including appropriate risk mitigation strategies. - 2.1.2 Where the Audit and Risk Assurance Committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the committee wish to raise, the Chair of the Audit and Risk Assurance Committee should raise the matter at a full meeting of the Trust Board.
-Exceptionally, the matter may need to be referred to NHS England and Improvement and the Department of Health and Social Care, but this should be via the Trust's Director of Finance in the first instance. - 2.1.3 It is the responsibility of the Director of Finance to ensure an adequate internal audit service is provided and the Audit and Risk Assurance Committee shall be involved in the selection process when/if an internal audit service provider is changed.
+- 2.1.1 In accordance with Standing Orders, the Board of Directors shall formally establish an Audit and Risk Assurance Committee, with clearly defined terms of reference.
+The Committee will seek assurance for the Board of Directors on the range of issues in accordance with guidance from the HFMA NHS Audit Committee Handbook, which will provide an independent and objective view of internal control by: - (a) overseeing internal and external audit services.
+The Committee will review the work and findings of the auditors and consider the implications of, and management's response to their work; - (b) reviewing financial and information systems and monitoring the integrity of the financial statements and reviewing significant financial reporting judgements; - (c) reviewing the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the organisation's activities (both clinical and non-clinical), that supports the achievement of the organisation's objectives; - (d) monitoring compliance with Standing Orders and Standing Financial Instructions: - (e) reviewing the arrangements in place to support the Assurance Framework on behalf of the Board of Directors and advising the Board of Directors accordingly; - (f) satisfying itself that the organisation has adequate arrangements in place for counter fraud and security that meet NHS Counter Fraud Authority standards and shall review the outcomes of work in these areas: - (f)(g) ensuring that the systems for financial reporting to the Board of Directors including those of budgetary control are subject to review as to the completeness and accuracy of the information provided; - (g)(h) reviewing the annual report and financial statements before submission to the Board of Directors, including the process for reviewing the accounts prior to submission for audit, levels of error identified, and management's letter of representation to the external auditors; - (h)(i) reviewing the effectiveness of the arrangements in place for allowing staff to raise (in confidence) concerns about possible improprieties in financial, clinical or safety matters and ensure that any such concerns are investigated proportionately and independently; and - (i)(i) reviewing how cyber security arrangements are being managed including appropriate risk mitigation strategies. - 2.1.2 Where the Audit and Risk Assurance Committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the committee wish to raise, the Chair of the Audit and Risk Assurance Committee should raise the matter at a full meeting of the Board of Directors.
+Exceptionally, the matter may need to be referred to NHS England and the Department of Health and Social Care, but this should be via the Trust's Director of Finance in the first instance.

-2.1.4 Further detail on the role, responsibility and powers of the Audit and Risk Assurance Committee are contained in its Terms of Reference and the Scheme of Reservation and Delegation.
+- 2.1.3 It is the responsibility of the Director of Finance to ensure an adequate internal audit service is provided and the Audit and Risk Assurance Committee shall be involved in the selection process when/if an internal audit service provider is changed. - 2.1.4 Further detail on the role, responsibility and powers of the Audit and Risk Assurance Committee are contained in its Terms of Reference and the Scheme of Reservation and Delegation.